Laser engraving: Trophies, plaques and awards

 The relatively low cost of laser engraving, driven by automation and inexpensive materials, makes it an ideal solution for personalization of trophies and awards.
 Whereas hand engraving may be a viable solution for more expensive champion's trophies, laser customization lends itself to team and participation trophies which are often ordered in quantity and carry relatively low margins.

 Many also prefer the legibility afforded by a laser, which often delivers a crisper appearance than other methods at a much lower cost.

+MOPA fiber lasers are an especially strong option for this type of engraving, due to its beam quality, waveform pulse control, and high power, which allows for a deep and durable mark.

 Laserable materials, whether plastic or FlexiBrass, are available in a variety of colors, adding to the popularity of laser personalization for trophies and plaques.
 The two most popular combinations are gold lettering on a black background and black lettering on a gold background.
 While the same color combinations are common for plaques as well, the variety of colors used in plaque engraving is more varied.